python/devguide/index.rst

 | 3.4              | :pep:`429`   | security    | 2014-03-16     | *2019-03-16*   | Larry Hastings    |
 +------------------+--------------+-------------+----------------+----------------+-------------------+

+..
+Remember to update the end-of-life table in devcycle.rst.

 The master branch is currently the future Python 3.8, and is the only branch that accepts new features.
 The latest release for each Python version can be found on the `download page <https://www.python.org/downloads/>`_.